iris-GmbH/meta-cyclonedx/README.md

 `meta-cyclonedx` is a [Yocto](https://www.yoctoproject.org/) meta-layer which produces [CycloneDX](https://cyclonedx.org/) Software Bill of Materials (aka [SBOM](https://www.ntia.gov/SBOM)) from your root filesystem.

-This repository is forked from [BG Networks repository](https://github.com/bgnetworks/meta-dependencytrack) but differs by the following:
+This repository is forked from [iris-GmBH/meta-cyclonedx](https://github.com/iris-GmbH/meta-cyclonedx), itself forked from [BG Networks repository](https://github.com/bgnetworks/meta-dependencytrack) but differs by the following:

 - Direct integration with DependencyTrack has been removed in favour of generic CycloneDX support.
 - Support for multiple supported Yocto (LTS) releases.